Matt-Seath/FlashFire/README.md

 Hey you!
 Looking for a surefire way to turn your hard-earned savings into ash?
 Look no further than FlashFire, the algorithmic trading app that's hot, hot, hot!
 With its cutting-edge technology and scorching performance, FlashFire will light a fire under your portfolio and watch it burn to a crisp.
 Want to see your investment strategy go up in smoke?
 Download FlashFire today and watch the magic happen!

 FlashFire achieves these feats as a full-stack algorithmic trading platform that automates the process of backtesting and regression analysis of stocks listed on the ASX.
-The platform uses historical financial data scraped from Yahoo Finance and live data from Interactive Brokers TWS API to find profitable trade opportunities.
+The platform uses historical financial data scraped from Yahoo Finance and live data from Interactive Brokers TWS API to find and buy into profitable trade opportunities.

 ## Technologies Used

 -   Backend: Django
 -   Frontend: Next.js
+-   Broker: IBKR TWS
+-   Database: MySQL

 ![architecture](https://user-images.githubusercontent.com/100132940/216249234-55b637ea-260a-4138-9c69-d24addc3def6.png)